sbarex/MediaInfo/README.md

 |`fileData`.`metadata`.`TGA`|Array|TGA metadata.||
 |`fileData`.`metadataRaw`|Object|An object with the same properties of `fileData`.`metadata` with a JSON representation of the original metadata array. _Only dictionaries that can be converted to JSON are exported._ ||

-If no metadatata token are used and all the script code begin with the comment `/* no-metadata */` the metadata will not be extracted.
+If no metadata token are used and all the script code begin with the comment `/* no-metadata */` the metadata will not be extracted.
 Depending on the image type, not all metadata properties will be populated.

 Every metadata group is an array of objects.
 Each object has three string properties: `code`, `value` and `label`.
 For a list of metadata codes see ImageIO - `CGImageProperties.h` on the Apple documentation.